-With the release of Atmosphere, SOA Software is now in the API business.
+With the release of API Management product, SOA Software is now in the API business.
 With this blog, I’ll cover issues that go along with API management, such as security, mobile strategies, virtualization, policies, and the state of the API market.

 But first, let’s talk about the elephant in the room.